sundeepbassi/djangopetblog/README.md

 #### Logout
 - Signed up users can logout after signing into the blog.
-This will redirect the user back to the homepage.
+The user is taken to a page to check it they want to sign out and if they want to sign out, they click the sign out button and this will redirect the user back to the homepage.

-List relevant pages

-HOME

 ### Future Features

--For future features it would be good to give users the ability to send photos of their pets.
+- For future features it would be good to give users the ability to send photos of their pets.